You are here

 Student IRC completion will need to be submitted with a Certificated Program Status at the end of the grading period to accurately record the data for accountability.

 IRC Career Education Program definitions can be found on the Career Education Programs WISEdata elements webpage.
-Refer to the CTE Data Resources for recorded training to organize your data collection and Career Education Data Reporting (graphic) as a visual to Career Education Programs.
+Refer to the CTE Data Resources for recorded training to organize your data collection.
 WISEdata Portal, also has a link to Vendor Resources for data entry.
 There is a recorded CTE Data presentation with your student information system vendor and DPI presenting.

 Each student information system has training and guides on how to set up a course to record the IRC for all students scheduled or how to identify each student individually with an IRC program.
 The district will need to create an organization method to properly report all students earning an IRC for the reporting year.